How to Get Your Florida Learner’s License

 Florida law requires drivers holding a learner’s license to drive with a licensed driver who is at least 21 years old and occupies the front passenger seat at all times.

 You may drive during daylight hours for the first three months you hold your permit.
-After three months, you may drive until 10 PM.
+After three months, you may drive until 10 p.m.
 You still cannot drive by yourself until you are at least 16 years old and have obtained your intermediate license.

-You’ll need to complete at least 50 hours of behind the wheel driving experience, of which 10 hours must be at night.
+You’ll need to complete at least 50 hours of behind-the-wheel driving experience, of which 10 hours must be at night.
 When you apply for your intermediate license, your parent or guardian will need to certify that you have completed the practice hours.

 Frequently Asked Questions